apache/incubator-gluten/docs/developers/docker_ubuntu22.04.md

 # the script download velox & arrow and compile all dependency library automatically
 # To access HDFS or S3, you need to add the parameters `--enable_hdfs=ON` and `--enable_s3=ON`
-# It's suggested to build using static link, enabled by --ENABLE_VCPKG=ON
+# It's suggested to build using static link, enabled by `--enable_vcpkg=ON`
-# For developer, it's suggested to enable Debug info, by --BUILD_TYPE=RelWithDebInfo.
+# For developer, it's suggested to enable Debug info, by --buld_type=RelWithDebInfo.
 Note RelWithDebInfo uses -o2, release uses -o3
-./dev/buildbundle-veloxbe.sh --ENABLE_VCPKG=ON --BUILD_TYPE=RelWithDebInfo
+./dev/buildbundle-veloxbe.sh --enable_vcpkg=ON --build_type=RelWithDebInfo
 ```